smart devices iot security

 "State bills are crucial on a national level as manufacturers lack an understanding of cyber security and need more than laws - they need guidance to make their products safer," said Rauscher by email.
 "The IoT legislation helps pushawareness that we need to solve the security problem - getting manufacturers to write secure code, helping users understand the dangers involved and ensuring the telcos/service providers can protect the end-users."

-How are important is the security of smart devices?
-If recent data leaks are any indication, they appear very important certainly to lawmakers.
-There were more than two billion data records stolen in 2018 alone around the world, reports CB Insights, a research firm.
+How important is the security of smart devices?
+If recent data leaks are any indication, they appear very important to lawmakers.
+More than two billion data records were stolen in 2018 alone around the world, reports CB Insights, a research firm.

 Credit card companies may give people a pass on the charges made to their accounts from stolen numbers or even hackers.
 But consumers are saying they want more protection around their other details: passwords, emails and passport numbers, just some of the personal data companies lost control over in 2019 alone.